Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Several customers have complained that Joy offers misleading information about pricing and functionalities.
 Furthermore, small store owners believe that Joy was not built for them.

-3. Rivo: Loyalty Program, Rewards
+3. Rivo Loyalty

 Rivo describes itself as a loyalty platform built to drive revenue and retention for Shopify merchants, with a focus on pumping out weekly product updates.